mosmn/Notes/sections/theo/ai/intelligent-agents.md

 Intelligent agents are categorized into five classes based on perceived intelligence and capability:

-1. **Simple Reflex Agents:** Decision-making based solely on current percepts.(preprogrammed)
+1. **Simple Reflex Agents:**
+   - *Decision-Making Principle:* These agents make decisions based solely on the current percept, without considering the history of percepts.
+   - *Example:* A thermostat that turns on the air conditioner when the current temperature exceeds a set threshold.
+The decision is solely based on the current temperature, and the agent ignores any previous temperature readings.

-2. **Model-based Reflex Agents:** Able to work in partially observable environments and track situations.
+2. **Model-based Reflex Agents:**
+   - *Decision-Making Principle:* These agents can work in partially observable environments, considering not only the current percept but also maintaining an internal model or representation of the world to track situations.
+   - *Example:* An automated chess player that not only considers the current state of the chessboard but also maintains a model of potential future moves and their consequences.
+This allows it to make decisions based on a more comprehensive understanding of the game.

-3. **Goal-based Agents:** Decision-making guided by goals rather than just the current state.
+3. **Goal-based Agents:**
+   - *Decision-Making Principle:* These agents make decisions by considering their goals and objectives, taking into account the desired states rather than focusing solely on the current percept.
+   - *Example:* An autonomous delivery drone with the goal of delivering packages to specific locations.
+The agent considers its goal (delivery) and plans its actions based on achieving that goal, considering factors like the destination and available routes.

-4. **Utility-based Agents:** Introduce utility measurement for a more nuanced measure of success at a given state.
+4. **Utility-based Agents:**
+   - *Decision-Making Principle:* These agents introduce the concept of utility, where actions are evaluated not just in terms of achieving goals but based on a measure of "goodness" or "usefulness" (utility) at a given state.
+   - *Example:* A robot vacuum cleaner that not only aims to clean the maximum amount of dirt (goal) but also considers factors like energy consumption, noise levels, and cleaning efficiency.
+The agent chooses actions that maximize the overall utility.

-5. **Learning Agents:** Capable of learning from past experiences.
+5. **Learning Agents:**
+   - *Decision-Making Principle:* These agents are capable of learning from past experiences, adapting their behavior over time based on the feedback and outcomes of previous actions.
+   - *Example:* An adaptive recommendation system that learns user preferences over time.
+As users interact with the system, it refines its recommendations based on the users' feedback and historical usage patterns, continuously improving its decision-making capabilities.

 ### Applications of Intelligent Agents